 In the early stages of arthritis painkillers, physiotherapy, and walking aids such as sticks can be helpful.
 As the condition progresses injections can be useful but these have to be administered in the operating theatre under a quick anaesthetic.

 With time this will affect your mobility, and you're walking distances.
 It will impact on your lifestyle, and impair quality of life.
 It may become painful at night-time and keep you awake at night or wake you up from sleep.
 When the symptoms reach this level it is time to consider having surgery in the form of a hip replacement.

 The hip replacements that we use today are very sophisticated pieces of metal and plastic or ceramic.
 The technology used is improving all the time, and this is generally a very successful, long lasting procedure.
 Hip replacements do still have a finite lifespan, but there are a variety of options for very long lasting hips.
 Recently an alternative to hip replacement called hip resurfacing became popular.
 This has recently fallen out of favour due to problems with metal on metal bearings.
-Mr Willis-Owen no longer performs hip resurfacing, and does not use metal on metal hips.
+Mr Willis-Owen no longer performs hip replacements or hip resurfacing, and does not use metal on metal hips.

 If done well, by an experienced surgeon, then hip replacement has very high success rates and is long lasting.
 There are a number of choices to make about your surgery, and your implant which will depend on your personal details.
 Hip replacements can be cemented, or un-cemented and the moving parts may be made of metal, plastic, or ceramic, in a variety of combinations.
-Mr Willis-Owen will discuss this with you prior to your surgery.

 If you think you have hip arthritis it is well worth getting it checked out by Mr Willis-Owen sooner rather than later.
-He has considerable experience in all techniques regarding hip arthritis and offers the very latest techniques in hip replacement surgery.